The Sordid Tale Of The Woman Who Scammed Marie-Antoinette

 Advertisement

-For the next couple of days, Rohan and the jewelers waited on pins and needles.
+For the next couple of days, Rohan and the jewellers waited on pins and needles.
 Every time Marie Antoinette appeared in public, they panicked.
 Why wasn’t she wearing the necklace?

 Advertisement